 Can an infrared sauna help with Lyme disease?

 Lyme disease is a bacterial infection transmitted by ticks infected with the Borrelia bacteria.
 The disease can cause a range of symptoms, including muscle and joint pain, dizziness, headaches, muscle weakness and even depression.
 In many cases, antibiotics are not fully effective.
 As a result, a lot of patients look for alternative ways to relieve pain, such as the infrared sauna / ir cabin.
 The heat of the infrared cabin has a soothing effect on joints and muscles, so it can complement traditional treatments.
+Lyme disease is one of the most common infections transmitted by ticks and is caused by the bacterium Borrelia burgdorferi.
+This bacterial infection often leads to chronic Lyme disease, especially if not treated effectively in its early stages.
+For more insight into how infrared saunas can address infections, you may want to read our article on infrared saunas and cold or flu symptoms.

 Lyme also causes an accumulation of toxins.
 Here too, an infrared cabin can have a great positive effect on this.
 It is an effective way to remove waste products from the body.
+Learn more about the best infrared emitters for detoxing

 Removing Borrelia toxins with an infrared cabin